Shane-XB-Qian/sq_vim_md/README.md

 ## vimmd
 - it's a simple toy which no gui editer and/or even no vim plugin help can directly edit the md file at vim while seeing the effection in the web-browser.
-- it would pop up a vim @ xterm and a page @ web-browser with auto-refresh, while your editing and ':w', you can see the view changed in the web-browser.
+- it would pop up a vim@xterm and a page@web-browser with auto-refresh, while your editing and ':w', you can see the view changed in the web-browser.

 ## note
-- it only support ubuntu (family) linux64 with default bash !
+- it only supports ubuntu (family) linux64 with default bash !
-- just a play to myself, no guarantee it would work always.. :)
+- just a play to myself, No Guarantee it would work always.. :)

 ## installation
 * 1: download 'vimmd' file from this repo